mariodavid/mariodavid.github.io/_posts/2020-04-13-cuba-to-heroku-in-10-steps.md

 ---
 layout: heroku
 title: CUBA to Heroku in 10 steps
-description: "In this blog post I will show you how to deploy a CUBA app to Heroku in ten simple steps"
+description: "In this blog post I will show you how to deploy a CUBA app to Heroku in ten simple steps "
 modified: 2020-04-13
 tags: [cuba, deployment, heroku, github]
 image: